 At least, until the front of the deer and part of Bill’s upper body became covered in what looked like thick black quills, seemingly from nowhere.
 Bill screams, dropping the deer atop a shadow just as it erupts from the high grass, pinning it beneath the deer’s bulk.

-“Holy shit!”
-I cry, dropping the camera and grabbing at my own gun, a simple single shot Ruger No. 1B, pushing the barrel through the blind cover before me, lining my shot up with the darkened mass struggling beneath the weight of the deer.
-The creature beneath the deer quickly shucks the heavy mammal off of itself, revealing it in all of its profane glory.
+Dropping the camera and grabbing at my own gun, a simple single shot Ruger No. 1B, pushing the barrel through the blind cover before me, lining my shot up with the darkened mass struggling beneath the weight of the deer.
+The creature beneath the deer quickly shucks the heavy mammal from itself, revealing it in all its profane glory.

 Bill screams as the spider, roughly the size of a Rottweiler, begins crawling towards him at quickened pace, fangs dripping with saliva as the creature hissed it’s greeting to Bill, as well as its goodbye.

 My aim strikes true, blasting a meaty hole through the front of Bill’s orange coat, killing him seconds before the gigantic arachnid could pounce on him.
 I quickly reload my rifle before shooting the feasting spider in the back of what would pass for its head, killing it instantly.

 I smile as I pull out my cell phone, dialing the forest services.
 I’d said I was just about to shoot Bill on principle for all the stupid shit he’d done today.
 Keeping me trapped in a blind near a giant spider was just the straw that broke the camel’s back.